 She was born on 12th June 1929 in Frankfurt City in Germany.
 She had one sibling, her older sister who was three years older than her.
 Her parents’ names were Edith and Otto.
 Ann Frank was a Jewish and was one of the victims of Hitler’s ruling where he ordered the killing of the Jewish.
 Her story is one of the saddest life experiences ever told up to date, but it is full of hope and intriguing facts.
 Here are the Top 10 Intriguing Anne Frank facts you should know of.

-1. The Diary of Anne Frank.
 This is the diary that has greatly aided in making Ann Frank so popular in the entire world.
-The diary has offered an intimate account of how her life was and in general the Jewish lives as they tried to hide from Hitler during the Holocaust during the World War II.
+The diary has offered an intimate account of how her life was and in general the Jewish lives as they tried to hide from Hitler during the Holocaust of World War II.
 She narrated her daily experiences in the diary for almost two years.
 To get a clear story of her life you should read her diary.

 Anne Frank’s diary was a present from her parents, Edith and Otto Frank, as her 13th birthday present in 1942.
 She named the diary Kitty.
 She has an older sister named Margot Frank who was three years older than Anne.
 The family lived in their house, an apartment block on the Merwedepleinin, Amsterdam from 1934 until 1942.